 Danella Hafeman, MD, PhD participated in the PRP at UPMC Western Psychiatric Hospital between 2009 and 2012.
 Her research project was focused on Bipolar Disorder and neuroimaging, under the mentorship of Mary Phillips, MD.
 She then held a postdoctoral appointment, supported by the Innovative Methods in Pathogenesis and Child Treatment Training grant.
 She was appointed as Assistant Professor of Psychiatry in 2017 and has a K01 Award from the NIMH.

-Heather Joseph, DO (PRP participant 2013-2016) conducted research on familial transmission of ADHD and paternal parenting styles, mentored by Brooke Molina, PhD.
+Heather Joseph, DO participated in the PRP program from 2013 to 2016 and conducted research on familial transmission of ADHD and paternal parenting styles, mentored by Brooke Molina, PhD.
 Currently, she is a postdoctoral scholar supported by the Innovative Methods in Pathogenesis and Child Treatment Training grant, and an attending on the Behavioral Health Consult service at CHP.
 She was the Klingenstein Third Generation Foundation Fellowship in ADHD recipient for 2017 and has submitted a K23 award application.

 "The PRP has the flexibility and support to meet the needs of trainees at all levels of research experience.
 This includes individuals who first explore a research career upon starting residency, like I did.
 I have benefited from the strong research infrastructure here, and had the opportunity to take courses through the Institute for Clinical Research and Education (ICRE) during residency.
 Soon I will graduate from the ICRE Certificate Program."